Frequently Asked Questions

 How will I get money while I am abroad?

-Typically the easiest, least expensive, and most convenient way for you to access funds is to use an ATM card that has been approved for international use and has a PIN number.
+Typically the easiest, least expensive, and most convenient way for you to access funds is to use an ATM card that has been approved for international use and has a PIN.
+In some countries, ATMs will not accept a PIN longer than four digits or that starts with zero.
+If your PIN is longer than four digits, contact your bank to ask how to use your card abroad.
 You should consult with your bank about setting up access to your account via the internet to check your balance, etc. Let your bank and credit card companies know when and where you will be traveling.

 How do I use my ATM/debit card abroad?